cppitems/cppitems/items/001/item.md

 > Which types of errors cannot be covered?

 ## Linking
-Linking is performed after all required compilation units for an application are available in some form (object files, libraries).
+Linking is performed after all required compilation units for an application are available as object files.

 > Typical errors during linking are ?